-CS:GO is a very complex game, it is not only about kills, but the most skilled players are not always the best ones.
-If you want to get better in this game you would have to do more than just play, like it is in other games.
+CS:GO is a very complex game, it is not only about kills and most skilled players are not always the best ones.
+If you want to get better in this game you would have to do more than just play, you have to think.
 Here are some of the best tips on how to get better at CS:GO.

 If you want to improve your CS:GO gameplay, you will have to improve your skill which consists of 5 separate aspects.
 Thus being your aim, movement, in-game sens, map knowledge, and CS:GO economy management.
 Each of those is equally important for you to improve your overall gameplay and rank-up.